 - Reducing the number of steps per case

-Now you now how to measure employee relations, but what’s the best way to develop a strategy specific to your organization?
+Now you know how to measure employee relations, but what’s the best way to develop an employee relations strategy specific to your organization?
 The HR Acuity team is here to help.
 We’re available to meet with executives and managers in your organization to analyze and recommend specific day-to-day employee relations strategies and organizational protocols.

 We also have a unique ongoing Advisory Program, which is designed to improve overall organizational effectiveness when dealing with employee relations issues and is based on extensive research and ongoing client demand.
 Each of our clients are appointed an Employee Relations Expert Advisor, who will take responsibility for monitoring cases, conducting capability assessments and facilitating individual skills-based training to ensure the most appropriate outcomes as well as complete record-keeping.